 Zemba earned a bachelor of science and a master of public administration from the University of Rhode Island, and a doctorate in education, with a focus on higher education administration, from Johnson and Wales University.

-In her current role, she is responsible for a range of academic and operational matters, including the leadership and oversight of the following offices and programs: academic assessment and research; library; registrar; Center for Teaching and Learning; Center for Research and Scholarship; learning commons; military and veteran affairs; Albert Schweitzer Institute; honors program; academic integrity; pre-health advising; and pre-law advising.
+In her current role, Zinn provides leadership and support for a range of academic matters, including academic assessment and research; academic budgets and resource planning; library; sponsored programs and research; learning commons; honors program; academic integrity; pre-health advising; and pre-law advising.
 She also serves as the accreditation liaison officer with the New England Commission of Higher Education and the Connecticut Office of Higher Education.

 Zinn earned a PhD in political science and a bachelor’s degree in ethics, politics and economics from Yale University.
 She also earned an MBA from Quinnipiac.
 Her areas of teaching and scholarship include international human rights, ethics of war and peace, political violence, public policy and international relations.